YLu-1258/YLu-Blog/_posts/2022-09-08-College-Board-Performance-Task.md

 ## Plan and Ideas
-A calculator program to calculate a student's GPA
+A program that creates a hang-man game for the user.

 ## Row 1: Program Purpose and Function
 > Assesses students’ ability to explain how a code segment or program functions.